Review: Transformers: Revenge of the Fallen (2009)

 Sunday Movie Night: “Jaws” (1975)

 Spielberg frames his shots beautifully.
-I particularly like Brody, Hooper and Vaughn arguing and walking, and then, without a cut, walking into this shot, which is just perfect:
+I particularly like Brody, Hooper and Vaughn arguing, walking, and then, without a cut, walking into this shot:

 “Jaws” was the no. 1 movie of the year in 1975, and, for a time, the no. 1 movie of all time.
 (Adjusted for inflation, it's still seventh.)
 It was also, lest we forget, nominated for best picture.
 Back then we could do that kind of thing.